Temasek-Dynamics/gestelt/docs/vicon_setup.md

 1. Make sure the drone starts from the origin of the room.
 Orientation does not matter.
 2. Uses PX4 vision_pose_estimate topic

-# Checks
-- Frame transformations
-    - Vicon provides pose in ENU/FLU
-    - Need to change "odom" plugin params?
-Transform from map frame to base_link_frd?

-- Consider sending odometry to "/mavros/odometry/out", using topics from /pose and /twist